Cwantic/Documentation/Python/Classes/design.md

 ## 9. addText()

-In review mode, it can be useful to shows some information about the model or about the selected objects.
+In review mode, it can be useful to show some information about the model or about the selected objects.

 These informations can be shown in a standard way using the same controls as MetaPiping.